 - Gastroparesis (delay in moving food down the digestive tract);

 - Esophageal pain or spasm

-Ultimately, it’s important to fully understand all of the complications and risks before deciding with any bariatric surgery.
+Ultimately, it’s important to understand fully all of the complications and risks before deciding on any bariatric surgery.
 Contact our helpful staff to see if gastric sleeve surgery is the right weight loss surgery for you.

 Guide to Gastric Sleeve Surgery:

 - Cost of Gastric Sleeve Surgery